-- Calculators with paper tape are permitted if the student removes the tape.
+- Calculators with paper tape are permitted if you remove the tape.

-- Calculators that emit noise are permitted if the student mutes the noise so that the calculator makes no sound.
+- Calculators that emit noise are permitted if you mute the noise completely.

-- Calculators with infrared data ports are permitted if the student completely covers the infrared data port with duct tape or electrician’s tape.
+- Calculators with infrared data ports are permitted if you cover the infrared data port completely with duct tape or electrician’s tape.

-- Calculators that have power cords are permitted if the student removes all such cords.
+- Calculators that have power cords are permitted if you remove all such cords.

-How soon after taking the ACT can I see my test scores?
+How soon after testing can I see my ACT scores?

 Can I stop my ACT score from being sent to colleges?

-You may stop your ACT scores from being sent to colleges before they are released (before you see them).
-The deadline for adjusting or canceling college reports is the Thursday after the regularly-scheduled Saturday test date at noon (central time).
+You may only prevent your ACT scores from being sent to colleges before you see them—that is, before they have been released.
+The deadline for canceling college reports or making changes to them is noon (central time) on the Thursday following the regularly-scheduled Saturday test date.

 Can I retake the ACT?

 Yes.
 Many students take the test once as juniors, then again as seniors to see if they can improve their scores before including scores with college applications.
 You may take the ACT up to twelve times total.